Financial-Times/annotations-publisher/README.md

 ####Publish from Store####
-Query parameter boolean fromStore=
-With the parameter fromStore=true the call will get the latest annotations version from draft annotations then save to pac published annotations followed by a publish to upp
-No Body required

 ```
 curl http://localhost:8080/draft/content/b7b871f6-8a89-11e4-8e24-00144feabdc0/annotations/publish?fromStore=true -XPOST
 ```

+By removing the request body, and setting the query parameter fromStore=true, a POST to the same endpoint will first retrieve the latest annotations from the PAC database, persist them to the PAC database published collection, and then publish to UPP.

 ## Healthchecks